What is Cutera Laser Vein Therapy?

 What Types of Veins Can Be Treated?

-A careful evaluation with your physician will help you determine which vessels can be treated and the best course of treatment.
+A careful evaluation with your provider will help you determine which vessels can be treated and the best course of treatment.

 The Cutera Laser can remove unsightly veins from all parts of the body.
-Small, facial veins (or “telangiectasia”) can be treated quickly without bruising or complication.
+Small, facial veins (or “telangiectasia”) can be treated.
 Spider veins and large blue leg veins can also be treated with excellent results, as well as hemangiomas and port wine stains.
 Knotty varicose veins are not good candidates.
-However, we also offer in-office VNUS Closure and other minimally invasive treatments for varicose veins.

 Cutera Laser Vein Therapy vs Sclerotherapy